geniuswebtools/genius-ksdk/docs/README.md

 This library is designed to work with the Keap XML-RPC legacy API and the REST APIs using a [Personal Access Token or a Service Account Key.](https://developer.infusionsoft.com/pat-and-sak/)

-The library is **not** designed to work with the OAuth2 Authentication.
+The library is intended for 1st party integrations working directly with the owner of the Keap Account.
+The libary **not** designed to work with the OAuth2 Authentication.
+If you are looking to create 3rd party apps you shoule use the OAuth2 implementation and the Official Keap API.

-_Testing proves that this authentication method can also use a Legacy API Key, but it would be better to use a Service Account Key instead._
+_Sunsetting of the Legacy API Keys has begun.
+Brownouts using the Legacy API keys will start on Aug 5, 2024 and access removed on Oct 31, 2024._

 ## Why use Genius KSDK?
 This library makes requests to the Keap XML-RPC and REST API by using a Personal Access Token or a Service Account Key.
-Using one of these two keys means you don't have to create a Keap Developer account and use the OAuth2 authentication implementation, and you still have access to the XML-RPC API.
+Using one of these two keys means you don't have to create a Keap Developer account and use the OAuth2 authentication implementation for 1st party integrations.

 Here's a quick list of the benefits for using this library:

 - **SUPPORTS** the REST API V1 & V2 endpoints
 - **SUPPORTS** the XML-RPC API (Legacy)
-- **CAN** be used with a single access key
+- **CAN** be used with a PAT or SAK
-- **USE** the API that matches your needs
+- **USE** the API that matches your clients need
 ---
 - Does **NOT** require a Keap developer app
 - Does **NOT** support OAuth2 authentication